Teacher in stable condition after being stabbed by student

 U.S. Perspective

 For the U.S., these meetings are about maintaining a unified stance with NATO allies and reinforcing its support for Ukraine.
 The U.S. has also pushed for greater transparency in arms control agreements and has worked to build coalitions against Russia’s aggressive actions.
-Diplomatic efforts have aimed to deter further Russian military expansion, particularly in Ukraine and neighboring regions.
+Diplomatic efforts have aimed to deter further Russian military expansion, particularly in Ukraine and neighbouring regions.

 Russia’s Perspective